 The additional facilities will be created over a phased development programme which is likely to run for three years until completion.

-The first phase of the work will be the expansion of the existing building to create changing rooms, offices for coaches, medical, education and sports science staff, a treatment room, classrooms and facilities for parents as well.
+The first phase of the work was the expansion of the existing building to create changing rooms, offices for coaches, medical, education and sports science staff, a treatment room, classrooms and facilities for parents as well.

-As well as installing an indoor pitch, there will also be synthetic small-sided pitches and additional floodlit training areas.
+Installation of an indoor pitch will come later, and there will also be synthetic small-sided pitches and additional floodlit training areas.